-One may also consider Chapter 7 protection for the purpose of surrendering (giving up) property, such as an auto or a house, due to an inability to make the finance or mortgage payments.
-Under this scenario, if the debtor meets the requirements, they may discharge (eliminate) the mortgage, auto financing and all unsecured debt.
+One may also consider Chapter 7 protection for the purpose of surrendering property, such as an automotive vehicle or a house, due to an inability to make the finance or mortgage payments.
+Under this scenario, if the debtor meets the requirements, they may eliminate the mortgage, auto financing and all unsecured debt.

 If one meets the Chapter 7 requirements, as of the date of the filing, all unsecured debt will eventually be discharged, without ever having to make another payment to the unsecured creditors.
 Generally, a debtor completes the bankruptcy process and obtains an order of discharge in approximately four months after the filing.

-A Chapter 7 does not require you to make any trustee payments as you would under Chapter 13.
-A Chapter 7 may even allow an individual to save a house from a foreclosure action or an auto from repossession.
+Chapter 7 bankruptcy does not require you to make any trustee payments as you would under Chapter 13 bankruptcy.
+Chapter 7 bankruptcy may even allow an individual to save a house from a foreclosure action or an automotive vehicle from repossession.

-The bankruptcy code specifies, which type of debt is dischargeable.
-Even though you meet all of the requirements of a Chapter 7 and obtain a discharge, the order of discharge usually does not discharge certain debts, some of which are as follows:
+The bankruptcy code specifies which type of debt is dischargeable.
+Even though you meet all the requirements for a Chapter 7 bankruptcy filing and obtain a discharge, the order of discharge usually does not discharge certain debts, some of which include:

 - Certain income taxes